 What is LIDAR Shading?

 LIDAR shading allows you to expedite the design process by automatically accounting for shading from trees or neighboring structures in the irradiance map and performance simulation.
+An example of LIDAR shading being used is below.
+Notice the difference between the Irradiance values in the top right corner.

 How to use LIDAR Shading